 Is audit readiness only for companies?

-No. Companies, LLPs, firms, proprietors, startups, and GST-registered businesses may need different forms of audit or assurance based on their facts and statutory thresholds.
+No. Companies, LLPs, firms, proprietors, startups, and GST-registered businesses may need different forms of audit or assurance based on facts.

 What is the most important audit-readiness habit?